Resource Definitions

 A single matching rule can include multiple selectors.
 These selectors are based on equality, and their combination functions through a logical AND operation.
 A resource aligns with a matching rule if it meets all of the rule's selectors, leading to the application of the associated template and configuration during deployment.

-For instance, a matching rule with selectors Project Name=foo
+For instance, a matching rule with selectors Project Name=foo and Environment Name=dev matches a resource in

 Rule Precedence